RomanHauksson/cs_project_1/devlog.md

 ## 2025-10-21, 00:00

 - I finished writing the bulk of the program, I now just need to finish debugging it, check it against the guidelines, and package it for submission.
 I think I'll just go to bed so I can look at this with fresh eyes tomorrow morning.
 I'm sad I'll have to take the penalty, but I accept the consequence of my foolish procrastination.

+## 2025-10-21, 17:57

+- Gonna get some quick things done before I go to a group run.
+- I want to see if I can debug this error with fresh eyes.
+- Looks like the encryption / decryption works.
+But quitting doesn't work.
+- Fixed the error!
+Was pretty straightforward actually.
+Sending a QUIT command to the encryption process wasn't being handled correctly because it ignored commands without any arguments.
+And since the driver program waits until the encryption program is done quitting, it wasn't being stopped either.
+- Cleaned up some things with the driver.
+Now I'll take another look at the project instructions and wrap this up for submission.